SUPPORT PACKAGE DAY

 SATURDAY, August 9, 2014

 Gardiner Community Church Basement

-The Gardiner Community Church has had the opportunity to assist the U.S. Air Force Tactical Air Control Party (TACP) and Special Tactics men and women serving as ground support for U.S. and allied Special Operations Forces in Afghanistan.
+The Gardiner Community Church and the Gardiner Community has had the opportunity to assist the U.S. Air Force Tactical Air Control Party (TACP) and Special Tactics men and women serving as ground support for U.S. and allied Special Operations Forces in Afghanistan.
 These are largely unknown members of U.S. Air Force Special Operations.
-These men are those we minister to on a regular basis.
+These men and women are those we minister to on a regular basis.

 Each quarter of the year: February, May, August, and November, we package and send our boxes of care to these troops as a mission of support and love from the Gardiner Community Church and from the Gardiner Community.
 Monetary donations are always appreciated as postage is expensive.
 We are sending 30 boxes this quarter.
-We have very few supplies on reserve and we are also in need of shipping funds.
-Our next boxing day is Saturday, May 11, 2013.
+Our next Support Package Day is Saturday, August 9, 2014.
 If you would like to write a check or make a donation you can send it to Gardiner Community Church, 1040 Old Gardiner Rd, Sequim, WA 98382.
 Make your check out to Gardiner Community Church, % TACP.
 If you would like to help contribute and/or need assistance, please contact Diane Martin at 360.797.7515.

 Thank you so much.

 Coffee, hot cocoa mix